allenai/vessel-detection-viirs/CONTRIBUTING.md

 # Contributing

 We want to make contributing to this project as easy and transparent as possible.
+If you identify a bug or have a feature request please open an issue.
+If you discover a new method or an improvement on the models, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement" if you discover an issue but don't have a solution.

 ## Issues